alexandernst/angular-multi-select/README.md

 ### Building

-You'll need Java and CSSO installed.
-Java is required for running Google Closure Compiler, while CSSO is the CSS compressor itself.
-It's up to you how you'll install Java, but you must add it to your PATH.
-For CSSO, use the following command: `npm install csso -g`.
+You'll need to install Node (because you need NPM), Grunt and Bower.
+The first one is up to you.
+You can use your distro's package manager, binaries from Node's webpage, etc. As for the other two: `npm install -g grunt-cli bower`.
+After that you must install all dependencies: `npm install && bower install`.
+Last, you just need to run `grunt` and everything will build.

 ### Bug Reporting
 Please follow these steps: